Truiteseche/bibmath-blackboard/README.md

 Feel free to open an issue if you notice something wrong, and do not hesitate to provide your solution via a pull request!

+You can preview your changes to the code by installing the modified extension in developer mode:

+### Chrome

+1. Open Chrome and navigate to `chrome://extensions/`
+2. Enable "Developer mode" in the top right corner
+3. Click "Load unpacked" and select the extension directory
+4. The extension should now appear in your toolbar

+### Firefox

+1. Open Firefox and navigate to `about:debugging`
+2. Click "This Firefox" on the left sidebar
+3. Click "Load Temporary Add-on"
+4. Navigate to the extension directory and select the `manifest.json` file
+5. The extension will be installed temporarily (until Firefox is closed)

 ## License

 This project is licensed under the [MIT License](LICENSE).